How Long Will My Puppy Poop Worms After Deworming?

 Deworming medications may irritate your puppy’s digestive system or cause discomfort as the worms are eliminated.

 Mild symptoms are normal, but if vomiting or diarrhea becomes severe, consult your vet.
+Rarely, high worm burdens can cause a blockage in the intestinal tract, which may require emergency treatment.

 2. Bloody Stool